IFB-ElixirFr/sandboxbioscenarios/linux_basics_session04/steps/step03.md

 <Execute command="grep foo /shared/data/bank/homo_sapiens 2> error.log" />

+⚠️ today, in this course, the `2>`, the `1>`, and the `2>&1` operators are not yet supported.
+We will change this as soon as possible but in the meantime the following commands do not work.

 Here, the error message is redirected to the `error.log` file instead of being displayed on screen.

 If you want to redirect **stdout** and **stderr** in separate files, you can use both the `1>` and `2>` operators.